deltachat/deltachat-desktop/docs/STYLES.md

 # CSS Guidelines

-We use `prettier` for code formatting, use `npm run fix-formatting` before commiting to format the code.
+We use `prettier` for code formatting, use `npm run fix-formatting` before committing to format the code.

 ## How we go about styles